 Enhanced Homemaker services also include the need for extraordinary cleaning as a result of the participant's behavioral or medical needs.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+S pecify applica able (i if anv) limits on the amount. frequen ev. o r duration of this s service:

 Specify whether the service may be provided by (check each that applies):